Yonsei University: Sinchon Campus

 Yonsei's Sinchon Campus covers 250 acre located about 6 km off west of central Seoul.
-The Sinchon Campus is home to most of the academic departments of Yonsei University, and presents a beautiful combination of historical and high-tech buildings.
+The Sinchon Campus is home to most of the academic departments of Yonsei University, and has a combination of historical and high-tech buildings.

 Yonsei International Campus (Songdo, Incheon)

 Based on the May 8, 2006 agreement between the city of Incheon and Yonsei University, the Yonsei Songdo Global Academic Complex (now the Yonsei International Campus) is an anchor of the R&D aspect for the Songdo district and the Korean education and research industries.
 Construction was in two phases with the first phase including the Global Campus, Joint University Campus, R&D Campus, and the Global Academic Village.
 Phase one was completed in 2010 and phase two began the next year in 2011 with further expansion.

 Currently, most freshmen of Yonsei University stay at the International Campus for one year to complete their RC program requirements.
-In addition to freshmen education, a number of academic programs are offered at the Yonsei International Campus, including undergrad and graduate programs offered from the School of Integrated Technology (College of Engineering), College of Pharmacy, Humanities, Arts, and Social Sciences Division (Underwood International College), Integrated Science and Engineering Division (Underwood International College).
+In addition to freshmen education, a number of academic programs are offered at the Yonsei International Campus, including undergraduate and graduate programs offered from the School of Integrated Technology (College of Computing), College of Pharmacy, Humanities, Arts, and Social Sciences Division (Underwood International College), Integrated Science and Engineering Division (Underwood International College).

 The dormitory of the International Campus is composed of 12 houses.
 Until 2013, there were eight houses: Avison, Yun Dong-Joo, Muak, Yoongjae, Underwood, Baek Yang, Appenzeller (previously Aristotle), and Allen.
 In 2014, four more houses were founded: Evergreen, Wonchul, Chi Won, and Cheongsong.